alexanderaleskin/telergam_django_bot_template/readme.md

 The template has the following folders and items:

 1. `base` - the main directory with business logic of the bot.
 You could create other Django apps (folders);
-2. `bot_conf` - settings for launching Django and Telegram Django Bot bridge;
+2. `bot_conf` - settings for launching Django and Telegram Django Bot;
 3. `configs` - files for running docker containers;
 4. `locale` - translation for supporting localization;
 5. `run_bot.py` - this is the file that starts the bot;